cpske/ISP/assignment/ku-polls/iteration1.md

    - Verify: Your `ku-polls` repository should look like this:
      ```
      .gitignore
-     manage.py             # this file created by django
+     manage.py             # this file is created by django
-     mysite/               # config directory created by django
+     mysite/               # config directory is created by django
      README.md
      requirements.txt
      ```

-5. Use a Branch and Github Flow.
+5. Create a Branch and use Github Flow.
-   - Create a **branch** named `iteration1` and do your work on this branch.
+   - Create a branch named **iteration1** and do your work on this branch.

 6. **Push to Github** after you finish **each part** of the Django tutorial, e.g.
      ```